rafaelsetragni/awesome_notifications/.github/ISSUE_TEMPLATE/---bug-report.md

 To help us to understand your issue, provide with your bug report all the relevant informations, such as:

-* Your plugins list inside the file `pubspec.yaml`
+* Your plugins list inside the file `pubspec.yaml` (at least all notification plugins)
 * What platform did you found the issue
 * How are you initializing the plugin
 * How are you creating the notification